 PBL (Public Broadcast Laboratory)

-PBL (Public Broadcast Laboratory) was a live, two-hour Sunday evening educational program that aired on National Educational Television for two years from 1967 to 1969.
+PBL (Public Broadcast Laboratory) aired on National Educational Television stations across the country for two seasons between 1967 to 1969.

 PBL, produced by the Public Broadcast Laboratory and funded by the Ford Foundation, was the first regularly scheduled educational television program, airing at the same time on the same day on National Educational Television (NET) stations across the country.
 It premiered on Sunday, November 5th, 1967 running from 8:30-11PM (stations likely could offer it at different times if necessary).
 Although the Laboratory had hoped a total of 119 stations would air the program it was only seen on 89.
 The state educational networks in South Carolina and Georgia refused to air the debut of PBL due to its controversial content .